PatrycjaBochnak/ATuFit/README.md

 - User can add their data to check BMR and type their activity level to know their CPM.
 - Then CPM is provided to footer by cookies.
-- You can search products and add chosen to part of the day
+- You can search products and add chosen to part of the day and date
 - Parts of the day you can use: 'breakfast', '2nd breakfast', 'dinner', 'supper'
 ## Deployment 🚀